-- Retract all awnings (As equipped).

-- Disconnect all electric, water and waste connections (If connected).
-Stow all cables and hoses.

-- Verify exterior shower knobs are turned to the 'off' position.

-- Close all propane gas cylinder valves.

-- Turn off all exterior lighting.

-- Close and lock all outside compartment doors.

-- Clear all obstacles under and around the RV.

-- Check above roof for low hanging branches.

-- Retract stabilizer jacks, and remove and stow all portable jacks and blocks.

-- Check tire pressures.

-- Check wheel nut torque.

-- Retract entry steps.

-- Close and lock entry door(s) deadbolt.
+- Retract all awnings (As equipped). - Disconnect all electric, water and waste connections (If connected).
+Stow all cables and hoses. - Verify exterior shower knobs are turned to the 'off' position. - Close all propane gas cylinder valves.
+Note: Refrigerator will not function with gas off. - Turn off all exterior lighting. - Close and lock all outside compartment doors. - Clear all obstacles under and around the RV. - Check above roof for low hanging branches. - Retract stabilizer jacks and remove and stow all portable jacks and blocks. - Check tire pressures. - Check wheel nut torque. - Retract entry steps. - Close and lock entry door(s) deadbolt. - Entry grab handle folded in and latched into place (where applicable).